 Benedict O'Donohoe is a specialist in the work of the French existentialist philosopher, novelist, playwright, biographer, essayist, critic and political activist, Jean-Paul Sartre (1905-1980).
-He has published a book on Sartre's theatre, a critical edition of his only filmed screenplay, two co-edited volumes of essays, and a score of articles or chapters in UK, France, USA, Canada, Japan and Australia.
-He will shortly publish a third, solo-edited volume of essays.
-He has also published articles on Albert Camus in France, Canada, USA and UK.
+He has published a book on Sartre's theatre, a critical edition of his first filmed screenplay, two co-edited and one solo-edited volumes of essays, and a score of articles or chapters in the UK, France, the USA, Canada, Japan, Australia and New Zealand.
+He has also published articles on Albert Camus in France, Canada, the USA and the UK.
 Benedict has given more than twenty-five conference papers, a dozen of them invited, at international venues including San Francisco, Tokyo, Toronto, New York, London, Zurich, Dublin and Paris.
 He is a founder-member of the Groupe d'études sartriennes (Paris) and of the UK Sartre Society, of which he was Secretary 2002-06 and President 2006-10.
-He is UK Reviews Editor for, and is on the Editorial Advisory Board of, the journal Sartre Studies International (See profile).
+He is the UK Reviews Editor for, and is on the Editorial Advisory Board of, the journal Sartre Studies International (See profile).